mizmaar3/campaign-stats/readme.md

 - Input field validation needs to be more visible and more structured

-- Currently Item FilterType is stored in item-store, it should be a separate store

 - 1999's JS Confirm popup when you click `delete` button needs modernization

 - Unit tests and test automation needed to be implemented